Czech Air Force: 2020s

+In September 2020, both old Soviet Yak-40 transports were decommissioned in Kbely Air Force Base.
+In September 2021, the last small VIP transport plane CL-601 Challenger ended its service.
+In March 2022, it was removed from military air registry, and it is now one of the components of Military History Institute.

-In September 2021 Czech Defense minister Lubomír Metnar signed contract with government of Israel for SPYDER Air Defense systems to replace old Soviet era 2K12M2 Kub (SA-6) systems.
+In September 2021, Czech Defense minister Lubomír Metnar signed contract with government of Israel for SPYDER Air Defense systems to replace old Soviet era 2K12M2 Kub (SA-6) systems.

-In April 2022 after Czech republic donated some of its Mi-24 helicopters to Ukraine as part of the military support, the US DoD decided to give additional 6 AH-1Z Viper and 2 UH-1Y Venom from their reserves as a gift to boost insufficient number of already ordered helicopters.
+In April 2022, after Czech republic donated some of its Mi-24 helicopters to Ukraine as part of the military support, the US DoD decided to give additional 6 AH-1Z Viper and 2 UH-1Y Venom from their reserves as a gift to boost insufficient number of already ordered helicopters.
+They should be delivered after modernisation in 2026 and 2027.
+The first two AH-1Z arrived in July 2023 and both AH-1Z and UH-1Y helicopters were presented to public for the first time during the 2023 NATO Days in Ostrava.
+All of the 12 ordered helicopters is expected to be delivered before the end of first quarter of 2024.

-In July 2022 Czech government selected F-35A Lightning II as a new fighter aircraft to enter service after lease of the JAS-39 ends in 2027.
-For that purpose minister of defence Jana Černochová was authorised to start negotiation on procurement of 24 fighters with the government of United States of America.
+In July 2022, Czech government selected F-35A Lightning II as a new fighter aircraft to enter service after lease of the JAS 39 ends in 2027.
+For that purpose minister of defence Jana Černochová was authorized to start negotiation on procurement of 24 fighters with the government of United States of America.
+On 27 September the Czech government approved the conditions of the contract for 24 F-35A that would be delivered from 2029 to 2033.

+Czech Air Force together with Polish Air Force protects the airspace of Slovakia since 1 September 2022 when Slovak Air Force grounded its old MiG-29 and the term of delivery of the new F-16C fighters were postponed to 2024.

 CzAF-NATO cooperation

-Since the Czech Republic joined the NATO, the regular participation at a number of Alliance's international exercises became a matter of course for the Czech Air Force.
+Since the Czech Republic joined NATO, regular participation at a number of the Alliance's international exercises became a matter of course for the Czech Air Force.
 In 2009, the Czech Republic concluded an agreement regarding the cross-border collaboration and training with neighbouring Germany.

 NATO Tiger Association

-In 2002, the NATO Tiger Meet was held at Portuguese Beja air base.
+In 2002, the NATO Tiger Meet was held at the Beja Air Base in Portugal.
 The 331st Helicopter Squadron was honored there by proclaiming it as a full member of the NATO Tiger Association.
 The squadron also received the most prestigious trophy, the Silver Tiger.
 With its new 221st Helicopter Squadron designation the unit continues, rejuvenated by new incoming members, in the Tiger tradition through today.

-After the deployment of new JAS-39 Gripen fighters in 2005, four Gripens took part in the NATO Tiger Meet for the first time in 2008 at French Landivisiau.
+After the deployment of new JAS 39 Gripen fighters in 2005, four Gripens took part in the NATO Tiger Meet for the first time in 2008 at French Landivisiau.
 In 2010, the 211st Tactical Squadron was accepted as a full member of the NATO Tiger Association at Volkel Air Base, and the squadron was awarded a Silver Tiger Trophy.